-Garden spotlights come in many forms, from solar spike lights to battery-powered fixed spotlights that can be used as an alternative to traditional outdoor floodlights.
+Garden lights come in many forms, from solar spike lights to battery-powered fixed spotlights that can be used as an alternative to traditional outdoor floodlights.
 What they are all good at is providing a bright, focused beam of light.
 This can be used for everything from illuminating your favourite garden features to providing some additional security lighting for entrances and driveways.

 Wall lights are some of the most stylish fittings you can install in your garden.
 You can find everything from sleek, modern chrome wall lights to more traditional lantern-style lights.
 They are usually mains powered, so require some electrical expertise to install, but the extra effort is worth it.

 Outdoor floodlights are essential for any home, for safety and security.
 They are typically wall-mounted, mains-powered fittings, and they offer a very bright light.
-You can find floodlights to suit any size of space, from small gardens and driveways, to entire car parks.
+You can find floodlights to suit any size of space, from small gardens and driveways to entire car parks.
 LED floodlights offer incredible value for money, thanks to their energy efficiency and long lifespans.
-We have a detailed guide to choosing the perfect outdoor floodlight here.

 Festoon lights and string lights (or fairy lights) are made up of a long cable with light bulbs attached at regular intervals along its length.
 String lights usually have small, fixed bulbs attached, while festoon lighting uses larger light bulbs that can be individually replaced.
 Both types of light can create a cosy, attractive ambience in your garden.
 String lights are slightly more versatile, as they can be strung through bushes and trees, while festoon lighting is better for illuminating larger spaces.